Bixilon/Minosoft/doc/Modding2.md

 - Multiple `mods` folders
   - pre boot (before loading anything)
   - boot (while loading everything else)
   - post boot (start loading after booting, but don't wait for them.
-Only wait before loading connection)
+Only wait before loading session)
 - No classic event system, events are stateless.
 Everything that is stateful should use observables